 Few things are more frustrating than having slow Internet speeds.
-Whether you’re streaming TV, downloading a system update, or gaming online, having a reduced connection causes countless problems for everyone.
+Whether you’re downloading a system update or gaming online, having a reduced connection causes countless problems for everyone.
 If you find yourself with a slower Internet speed than you’re used to, you may wonder: “Am I being throttled?”

 If your connection is slow or doesn’t match the speed your ISP promised, you may be experiencing bandwidth or data throttling.
 When this occurs, there are specific steps that can help you increase the speed of your connection.
 Take a look below as we explore these options.